OpenScienceRoadmap/roadmap/discovery/README.md

-Artifacts related to discovery in the open science ecosystem.
+Artifacts related to search and discovery in the open science ecosystem.